Fatal crash could have been avoided but train crossing wasn't deemed dangerous enough

 A new report has slammed a lack of action by KiwiRail and a council after a fatal train crash at a crossing that had previously been flagged as a safety risk.

-The Transport Accident Investigation Commission has today released a report into the death of Adam Bisseker, 31, who died when his vehicle rolled into the path of an oncoming train in Canterbury two years ago.
+The Transport Accident Investigation Commission has today released a report into an accident involving the death of a truck driver who died when his vehicle rolled into the path of an oncoming train in Canterbury two years ago.

-The crossing has been ranked as the fourth-worst in the country for safety.
+The crossing has been ranked as one of the worst in the country for safety.

-A report 18 months before Bisseker died had recommended the crossing be closed or barrier arms installed.
+A report 18 months before the driver died had recommended the crossing be closed or barrier arms installed.

 But KiwiRail and the Waimakariri District Council said that was impractical.